 Investors reviewing this section of your business plan want to see a clear path forward.
 By showing your experience, combined with steps towards reaching the goal, you’re demonstrating that you’ve got both the expertise and strategy to implement your market entry strategy effectively.

 Bankers and underwriters will be looking to see if your approach is sensible, practical and easy to understand.
-This means it’s critical to consider how the information you’re including will translate for people who may not have any experience in the industry.
+It’s critical to consider how the information you’re including will translate for people who have no experience in the industry.

 A Problem, a Solution and a Plan to Cover it All

-A strong market entry strategy section starts with a focus on your goals, but you need to know which areas to highlight.
+A strong market entry strategy section starts with a focus on your goals.
+You need to know which areas to highlight.

 Let’s look at the areas you’ll want to focus on: